adlnet/xAPI-Dashboard/generateData/README.md

 Generally speaking, the script will output sane and internally consistent xAPI-format test data.
 Using the ADL verbs, each student will `attempt` a test, `answer` each question with a boolean `result.success` value, `complete` the test, and then `pass` or `fail` the test based on the `result.score.raw` percentage.

 These statements will have in-order timestamps per student, reversed as if they came from an LRS, with each question taking between 30 and 90 seconds to answer and each test starting 3 hours from the start of the previous one.
-Note that though each student's statements will be in-order, interleaving effects may make a given student's statements non-sequential.
+Note that since the statements are sorted by timestamp, a given student's statements may not be sequential.

 All of these statements will be serialized and output as a JSON array of statement objects.
 If the `-o` argument is specified, then the JSON will be output to that file, otherwise it will be printed to the console.